 Whatever the regulatory and legal risks affecting our clients, our focus is constant: mitigating loss, minimising business disruption, controlling costs and protecting reputations.

-Our comprehensive Health and Safety Sentencing Guidelines Hub allows our customers a greater insight into the world of health and safety.
+Our comprehensive Health and Safety Sentencing Guidelines Hub allows our clients a greater insight into the world of health and safety.
 With this fast moving and bold new landscape, it is more important than ever that organisations recognise the need for vigilance and management of safety at all levels.
-To support awareness we have also developed a Health and Safety Sentencing Guidelines Tracker, which offers a valuable insight into the range of breaches and the sentences imposed since the sentencing guidelines for Health and Safety offences, Corporate Manslaughter and Food Safety and Hygiene offences came into force.
-To access the Hub and download the tracker, please click here.
+To support awareness we have also developed a Health and Safety Sentencing Guidelines Tracker, which offers a valuable insight into the range of breaches and the sentences imposed since the sentencing guidelines for health and safety offences, corporate manslaughter, and food safety and hygiene offences came into force.
+To access the hub and download the tracker, please click here.